petk/php-build-system/docs/evolution.md

   50.1 to 57.1.
 * Bundled file library in ext/fileinfo upgraded to 5.46.
 * Bundled pcre2lib in ext/pcre upgraded from 10.44 to 10.45.

+#### Autotools

+* Added pkg-config support to find LDAP installation for the ldap extension.
+  The LDAP paths can be customized with the `LDAP_CFLAGS` and `LDAP_LIBS` environment variables.
+When a directory argument is provided to configure option (`--with-ldap=DIR`), it will be used instead of the pkg-config search.

 #### Windows